-Recipe – Malay Steamed Cake (Ma Lai Gao)
+9 Steps to Awesome Malay Steamed Cake (Ma Lai Gao) Recipe

 A few weeks ago, Aunty and I were making ma lai gao.